Supporting small business owners’ mental wellbeing in response to coronavirus (COVID-19)

 Business owners can use the guide to help identify changes in themselves that signal when they might need extra support and actions they can take, such as staying connected with friends online and getting accurate information about supports, including for commercial tenants and landlords.

-Small business owners who are feeling worried or struggling to cope are encouraged to call Beyond Blue’s Coronavirus Mental Wellbeing Support Service (1800 512 348) at any time to speak with a trained counsellor.
+Small business owners who are feeling worried or struggling to cope are encouraged to contact Beyond Blue at any time to speak with a trained counsellor.